elastisys/compliantkubernetes/docs/user-guide/kubernetes-ui.md

 - [Kubernetes Extension for Visual Studio Code](#kubernetes-extension-for-visual-studio-code)

 Both of these projects are installed locally, and have no cluster-side component.
-Both use the _exact same permissions_ as your Compliant Kubernetes user has.
+Both use the _exact same permissions_ as your Welkin user has.
 This makes it a perfectly _safe and secure_ user interface to use and does **not** compromise your cluster's stability or security posture.

 ## Note for macOS and Linux users

 If you followed the [Install Prerequisites](prepare.md) steps of this documentation, you have probably installed the `oidc-login` plugin to `kubectl` via `krew`.
 If so, a locally-installed Kubernetes UI might not be able to find it.
-That makes it fail to authenticate via Dex, the OpenID Connect provider in Compliant Kubernetes.
+That makes it fail to authenticate via Dex, the OpenID Connect provider in Welkin.

 You have two options for making the `oidc-login` plugin findable by locally-installed Kubernetes UIs: